ZajacMateusz1/BlogApp/README.md

 - Infinite scroll
 - Cursor-based pagination

+## Messaging

+- Backend support for real-time messaging using **WebSockets**
+- Conversations between users
+- Persistent messages stored in **MongoDB**
+- Automatic conversation creation
+- Tracking the last message in a conversation
+- Marking conversations as read
+- Server-side validation of message payloads using **Zod**
+- Frontend messaging UI is not implemented yet

 ## Validation

 - Client-side validation using **React Hook Form** and **Zod**
 - Server-side request validation using **Zod**
+- WebSocket message payload validation using **Zod**

 ## Notifications